nodefluxio/android-face-liveness/README.md

 ## Getting Started

+**Please notes this method is just for example, you shouldn't save secrets in resources.**

 Setup key first, you can get your key at [here](https://cloud.nodeflux.io/).
 Create secrets.xml under `values` folder and put your access_key and secret_key inside
 ```xml
 <?xml version="1.0" encoding="utf-8"?>